ivotron/ivotron.github.io/_posts/2013-04-27-txn-description-of-Jays-test.md

 struct for each array element or they decompose it so that there is an array for each element at each level (I think the latter is more common, except for Chmobo that just linearizes the struct with the array).
+>

-**S3D combustion code and Pixie3D Magneto Hydro-Dynamic (MHD) code**:
-These both share a similar data setup.
+>**S3D combustion code and Pixie3D Magneto Hydro-Dynamic (MHD) code**: These both share a similar data setup.
 S3D has as many as 50 or 60 different variables that are tracked per run.
 They have 3 possible data models used (small, medium, and large).
 They almost always run with small in production runs from what I understand (this is described in the six-degrees paper from HPDC 2011 in more detail).
 S3D output every 10 minutes, I think.
 Pixie3D outputs every few seconds using the small model and probably 10-15 variables.
 The data sizes for S3D are around 2 MB per process.
 Pixie3D I expect is something similar or up to 10 MB/process.
 The frequency of Pixie3D output is part of the challenge.
 They generally have a code coupling setup with a companion program that accepts the data and processes before sending to disk.
+>

-Some other benchmarks to look at are **Flash**, another astrophysics code, and **MADbench** (out of core matrix-multiply).
+>Some other benchmarks to look at are **Flash**, another astrophysics code, and **MADbench** (out of core matrix-multiply).
 MADbench in particular is very different since it is both read and write intensive at the same time.
 I only know of these rather than having any direct experience.
+>

-<https://www.mcs.anl.gov/research/projects/pio-benchmark> These are common benchmarks.
-I have
-historically had access to full applications and have not needed to use these.
+> <https://www.mcs.anl.gov/research/projects/pio-benchmark> These are common benchmarks.
+I have historically had access to full applications and have not needed to use these.
 In the future, I will probably rely on these more.
+>
+> -------
+>

-Generally, I have seen that science simulations have up to 20 MB/process data.
+> Generally, I have seen that science simulations have up to 20 MB/process data.
 Most are < 10 MB/process for some reason I don't quite understand.
 I would think more data locality is better, but the shift to better performance through parallelization is apparently at a lower data level than I would expect.
 They have some collection of variables representing some value across a simulation